mahavir1408/weather-map/README.md

 TODO
 ----
+- Write unit test for the source code.
+- Modify the code to use promises (ES2016 Standard) wherever required.
 - Code changes to allow user to set the location.
 Currently, the location is hard coded.
-- Write unit test for the source code.
-- Automating the unit test
+- Automating the unit test.